 Bosch is looking to take the convenience of keyless-entry technology to the next level.
 The German components manufacturer traveled to CES 2019 to reveal a system named Perfectly Keyless that it promises will revolutionize keyless-entry systems while making them much more complicated to hack.
 It all starts with a smartphone and a dedicated app.

 Perfectly Keyless stores a digital car key directly in the user’s smartphone via a purpose-designed app.
 When the driver approaches the car, digital key-management software connects the smartphone to sensors built into the vehicle via the cloud.
 The sensors instruct a special control unit to unlock the car if they recognize the key.
-Bosch pledges the technology is as secure as fingerprint identification; there’s no way to open a car if the sensors don’t recognize the unique digital key, or if the smartphone isn’t within a pre-set distance of the car.
+Bosch pledges the technology is as secure as fingerprint identification; there’s no way to open a car if the sensors don’t recognize the unique digital key, or if the

 The neat part about the system is that drivers don’t need to get their phone out and hold it up to a specific part of the car to unlock it.
 Because information travels through the cloud, the sensors read the digital key even if the device is in the user’s pocket, purse, or backpack.
 This helps Perfectly Keyless stand out from similar technologies that rely on near-field communication (NFC), Bosch explained during CES 2019.
 It’s similar to Tesla’s solution for replacing the key on the Model 3.
 Motorists can also use the app to open or close the windows, open the trunk, or trigger a panic mode that sounds the horn and flashes the lights.